Radial Road 3: East Service Road and West Service Road

 R-3 later follows the alignment of East and West Service Roads, both frontage roads parallel to the South Luzon Expressway from Sales Interchange in Pasay and Taguig to Alabang Exit in Muntinlupa.
 The alignment of West Service Road starts as a zipper lane on the southbound lane of SLEX at the Makati–Pasay boundary, extending as a shoulder onto Sales Interchange, while that of East Service Road commences at Lawton Avenue in Taguig.
 However, the R-3 section of West Service Road terminates at its sharp curve next to SLEX's Alabang and South Station Exits.

 Manila South Road

 Finally, R-3 traverses the entirety of the Muntinlupa segment of Manila South Road (National Highway), serving as the logical continuation of the East Service Road.
 It stretches from its junction with Montillano Street and Alabang–Zapote Road beneath SLEX's Alabang Viaduct in Alabang to the Muntinlupa Bridge, which crosses the Tunasan River at the city's border with San Pedro, Laguna.
+R-3 continues on as National Road until it meets with Maharlika Highway in Turbina.